10 Internships for High School Freshmen

 Dates: June 17–28

-The Stanford Center for Artificial Intelligence in Medicine and Imaging offers a prestigious 2-week virtual internship focused on exploring the technical and clinical applications of AI in healthcare.
-Due to the intensive and immersive nature of the internship, you will also be under the expert guidance of Stanford AI research engineers.
-You will also get to attend Virtual Career Lunch and Learns with guest speakers who are from various parts of academia, nonprofit, and government helping you understand various possible careers and create strong networks!
+The Stanford Center for Artificial Intelligence in Medicine and Imaging offers a prestigious 2-week virtual internship that explores the technical and clinical applications of AI in healthcare.
+You will receive guidance from Stanford AI research engineers.
+You will also attend Virtual Career Lunch and Learns featuring guest speakers from academia, nonprofits, and government, which will help you explore different career paths and build strong networks.
+This program is highly competitive, accepting approximately 50 students each year.
+To learn more about this internship, check out our complete guide here.

 Cost/Stipend: No cost; A stipend is provided courtesy of the City of Cambridge.